Thoracic spine trauma

-Thoracic spine trauma is not uncommon in contact sports.
-It results from major (i.e., high-energy) injuries that involve large forces.
-Trauma to any part of the spine is very serious and needs to be looked at by an experienced chiropractor.
-Fracture to the thoracic spine (i.e., mid back) is common in cycling injuries, impact sports and motor accidents.
-It is suggested that neurological injury is involved in up to 25% of thoracic spine fractures.
+Thoracic spine trauma can result from major (high-energy) injuries that involve large forces.
+Trauma to any part of the spine is very serious and needs to be looked at by a doctor.
+Fracture to the thoracic spine (mid-back) can occur in cycling injuries, impact sports and motor accidents.

 Thoracic spine trauma involves an obvious mechanism such as a blow, crush or impact trauma.
-Small accidents can lead to thoracic spine fracture in osteoporotic vertebrae (i.e., spinal bones) or vertebrae weakened with neoplastic development (i.e., cancer).
-Pain is the most obvious symptoms with any trauma, especially in the spine.
-Your chiropractor will also do tests to look for sensitivity or pain along your vertebrae.
+Small accidents can lead to thoracic spine fracture in osteoporotic vertebrae (spinal bones) or vertebrae weakened by disease or neoplasms (cancer).
+Pain is the most obvious symptoms with any trauma, especially in the spine, there may also be deformity and loss of function.

 Fractures types due to thoracic spine trauma